jmp/fetch-slackbuild/README.md

 # How to use

-First, import the SlackBuilds.org public key to your GPG keyring:

-    curl -sSL https://slackbuilds.org/GPG-KEY | gpg --import -

-Optionally, you might want to add that key as a trusted key.

-Then, you can fetch a SlackBuild, like this:
+You can fetch a SlackBuild like this:

     ./fetch-slackbuild.sh PACKAGE